-Please check the Business School units of study table in the Units of study for details of the unit prerequisites, corequisites and other requirements.
+Please check the Business School units of study table for details of unit prerequisites, corequisites and other requirements.

 Students enrolled in the Bachelor of Commerce, Bachelor of Commerce (Liberal Studies) or the combined Bachelor of Commerce degrees, may choose to pursue a program of study that would allow them to seek accreditation with CPA Australia and Chartered Accountants Australia and New Zealand.
 (CAANZ).

 See the 'Professional accreditation requirements' entry under the Bachelor of Commerce and Bachelor of Commerce and Bachelor of Laws sections for further details.